 Need more writing inspiration?
 Try these.

-- The new Hope*writers podcast!
-Start here: What I Wish I Knew Before I Wrote My First Book
+- Hope*writers on What I Wish I Knew Before I Wrote My First Book

 - Jeff Goins on how to know if you have a good idea for a book

 - 5 Writing prompts to help you tell your story

 - 3 Excuses that keep smart, creative people stuck

 - One shift in thinking that will help to unleash your creative voice